The Lov\'{a}sz Local Lemma: Foundations and Applications: Combinatorial applications of the Lov a sz Local Lemma

 \subsection{Length of cycles in directed graphs}

 The following result, due to Alon and Linial \cite{AlonL89}, provides an insightful application of the symmetric version of the LLL (Theorem~\ref{theorem: LLL - symmetric}).
-Unlike the preceding two applications, this theorem is not directly related to graph coloring, although its proof relies on it.
+Unlike the three preceding applications in Sections~\ref{subsection: diagonal Ramsey numbers}, \ref{subsection: off-diagonal Ramsey numbers}, and~\ref{subsection: Coloring hypergraphs}, the next theorem is not directly concerned with graph coloring, although its proof relies on coloring arguments.

 \begin{theorem}[ \cite{AlonL89}] {\em Let $D = (V,E)$ be a finite, simple, and directed graph with minimum out-degree $\delta \geq 1$ and maximum in-degree at most $\Delta \geq 1$.
 If, for some $k \in \mathbb{N}$,